k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: accessing freed memory after charging causes a ring to explode
 - Tortles are not affected by turbulence whilst swimming
 - Ensure tortles don't receive regular gear sacrifice gifts they can't use
+- Tortles have a chance of spawning with an oilskin sack